 Remove from the heat and add the tomatoes and sherry.
 Season and give it a good stir.

 Finally, add the bouquet garni and sliced mushrooms to the casserole and then pour in the sauce.
 Cover and cook in the oven for 1 hour.

 A delicious combination of spice, herbs and sweetness.
 Strips of pork tenderloin, cooked in a paprika and herb sauce, with red peppers and mushrooms.
 Just add a dollop of Greek yogurt and sprinkle with more paprika.

 This chicken and mixed cheese bake is made with bite-sized pieces of chicken, strips of bacon and mushrooms, sautéed and then baked in a mixed cheese sauce with a grated Parmesan and breadcrumb topping.
 A very simple dish that tastes really good.

 Cut the bacon into thin strips.
-Then heat the oil in a frying pan/skillet and add the bacon.
-Cook over a medium heat until the bacon starts to crisp, about 5 minutes.
+Heat the oil in a frying pan/skillet and add the bacon.
+Cook over a medium heat until the bacon starts to crisp, about 4 minutes.
 Remove from the pan with a slotted spoon and set aside.

 Next, cut the chicken into bite-size pieces and put in the pan in a single layer.
 Brown all over, adding a little extra olive oil if needed.
 This may need to be done 2 batches.
 Remove from the pan and set aside with the bacon.

 Now put the mushrooms in the pan and sauté over a low heat for 2 minutes, turning occasionally.